tuxd3v/gPecker/README.md

 # gPecker
+gPecker stands for Green WoodPecker,
-gPecker is a Gcode based CNC Controller..
+It is a STM32F103 Gcode based CNC Controller..